pschatzmann/pico-arduino/README.md

 - Keep the Pico specific build process using cmake so that we can use all existing C++ libraries.
 - Treat this project as just an additinal cmake library
 - Provide a full set of examples

+In a nutshell we can profit from both: the advantages of the Arduino and the advantages of the Pico SDK.

 ## Installation